 Michael Wiener is thus supporting the remarks of Peter Kurth, the President of the Federation of the German Waste, Water and Raw Materials Management Industry (BDE), which are quoted today in the Neue Osnabrücker Zeitung newspaper: “Anyone who believes that because of the coronavirus climate protection and an improved circular economy are dispensable, is mistaken.
 The issue of an ecological modernization of our economy remains on the agenda.”
 Which is why the organization is addressing an urgent appeal to Europe’s top politicians not to water down the Green Deal.
 “Now is the time to show that climate protection in Europe is not a fair-weather affair.”

 “This applies all the more to plastic, where we urgently need to shift from a linear to a circular economy,” emphasizes Michael Wiener.
 “Plastic is still being made predominantly from oil, used once and then disposed of.
 This entails numerous very significant problems.”
-Some of these was recently described by the European Academies’ Science Advisory Council of the (EASAC) in its:
+Some of these was recently described by the European Academies’ Science Advisory Council of the (EASAC) in its report on the necessity of a circular economy for plastic:

 - Plastic particles are meanwhile ubiquitous in the natural environment and in all organisms, with a concomitant risk of enriching themselves in the food chain.